-Use the statistics tab to monitor campaign performance for the selected date range.
-You can choose from predetermined time periods or view any period of your choice.
-You can filter your statistics by: click date; most clicked categories or products; and click costs.
-Selected reports can be tracked by day, month, or year.
+In the statistics tab of the store overview, you can monitor the campaign performance for the selected period.
+You can choose from predefined time periods or view arbitrarily selected ones.
+Statistics can be filtered by click date, most clicked categories or products, and also click prices.
+Selected reports can then be viewed by day, month or year.

 The total cost depends on how many clicks are generated, and at what cost per click, in a given time period.
 Cost can be regulated by controlling the number of products included and through CPC settings.

-Direct conversions will only appear on your shop report if you set up automatic conversion optimization.
+Sales and PNO will only appear on the store overview if you have set up automatic conversion optimization.

 COS (Cost of Sales) indicates the ratio of revenue to CPC expenditure and provides an indication as to financially effective your promotion has been.
 In other words, the metric tells you what percentage of your revenue (conversion value) you have spent on your advertising costs.

-If the CPC field is blank, the minimum cost for that category is automatically assigned.
-After setting a new CPC, the change will be reflected in your position in the catalogue within a few minutes.
+Information on how to bid can be found on the individual tabs directly in the administration.
+Bidding can only be set up through the administration at the moment.
+CPCs from the XML feed are not taken over.
+If the CPC field is not filled in, the minimum value for the category is automatically taken.
+After setting a new CPC, the change will be reflected in the position amount within a few minutes.